 Jurisdiction Can Private Placement Rights be Exercised?
-Process Notification Fees AIFM may market an EEA AIF to professional investors.
+Process Notification Fees ls pre-marketing permissible?
+Sweden Yes Upon submitting a notification to the SFSA, the EEA AIFM may market an EEA AIF to professional investors.
 In order to market a non-EEA AIF market to non-professional investors, the AIFM must be granted authorisation by the SFSA.
-Authorisation is also necessary for marketing to non-professional investors. accompanied by certification that the AIFM is authorised in their home Member State.
-For marketing a non-EEA AIF or to non-professional investors, the AIFM must obtain a licence from the Swedish FCA and provide certain minimum information.
-There are special rules regarding what funds may be marketed to non-professional investors. under the private placement regime.
-However there are fees for obtaining a license where so required.
+Authorisation is also necessary for marketing to non-professional investors.
+State.
+For marketing a non-EEA AIF or to non-professional investors, the from EEA AIFMs in relation t marketing/priv ate placement.
+However Yes - A foreign EEA- based AIFM, which has been authorised in its home country in accordance with the AIFMD may without further authorisation engage in pre- marketing in Sweden of an EEA-based AIF, under the conditions as set out in the AIFMD.
+No legislation has been introduced regarding pre-marketing by non- EEA based AIFMs or of UCITS.
 Switzerland Yes Private placements are permissible if the applicable constraints and requirements on the product, the distributor and the documentation level are complied with.
-Besides further requirements described below, client advisers (i.e. the individuals deploying the marketing activities) may need to register with an advisers' register, an affiliation with an ombudsman's office may be required, and the fund may be required to appoint a Swiss representative and a Swiss paying agent.
-There are no specific governmental fees related to the private placement of collective investments schemes.
-However, the advisers' register, the ombudsman's office and/or the Swiss representative and paying agent will charge fees.
-United Kingdom Yes Upon submitting a notification to the FCA, a non-UK AIFM may operate a private placement to professional investors.
-The non-UK AIFM must confirm that it complies with UK requirements and that appropriate cooperation arrangements between relevant States are in place.
-Marketing fee of GBP 250 for an AIF managed by a full-scope non-UK AIFM.
-Marketing fee of GBP 125 for an AIF managed by a sub-threshold non-UK AIFM.
+Besides further requirements described below, client advisers (i.e. the individuals deploying the marketing activities) may need to register with an advisers' register, an affiliation with an ombudsman's office may be required, and the fund may be required to appoint a Swiss representative and a Swiss paying agent. placement of collective investments schemes.
+However, the advisers' register, the ombudsman's office and/or the Swiss representativ e and paying agent will Swiss law does not provide for specific pre- marketing rules, i.e. a list of specific activities which do not fall within the scope of the applicable marketing rules at all, or trigger lower requirements (such as a mere notification duty).
+United Kingdom Yes Upon submitting a notification to the FCA, a non-UK AIFM may operate a private placement to professional investors. complies with UK requirements and that appropriate for an AIF managed by a full-scope non-UK AIFM.
+The UK does not have a separate regime for pre-marketing.
+Pre- marketing is subject to the same financial promotion rules as any other marketing of a fund in the UK.